BND Hamburger Icon

 Open row

-Whether you’re working on the construction of a building or building a website for a client, you need a way to manage the steps or tasks within a project and collaborate with your team.
-Project management software helps unify that process by consolidating communication tools, file sharing, task and deadline monitoring, and reporting into one software application that you can use across multiple teams and departments.
+Whether you’re managing a building’s construction or creating a website for a client, you need a way to collaborate with your team and ensure all steps and tasks are completed.
+Project management software helps unify a project’s process by consolidating communication tools, file sharing, task and deadline monitoring, and reporting into one application that multiple teams and departments can use.

 What is project management software?

-Project management software is a tool businesses use to keep assignments on track, meet deadlines and remain on budget.
-These platforms allow company leaders to assign roles, set deadlines and mark major milestones – all in an intuitive interface.
-With project management software, all employees can access a central portal to obtain information and check the status of assignments.
+Project management software is a software application that businesses use to keep assignments on track, meet deadlines and remain on budget.
+These platforms let company leaders assign roles, set deadlines and mark major milestones, all in an intuitive interface.
+With project management software, all employees access a central portal to obtain information and check the status of assignments.

-Project management software works as a real-time virtual workspace that helps keep team members focused on larger goals while effectively managing day-to-day tasks.
-The best project management software platforms automatically reschedule work when a deadline is missed; some even reschedule work dependent on the completion of the late task.
+Project management software is an excellent workspace virtualization tool that helps keep team members focused on larger goals while effectively managing day-to-day tasks.
+The best project management software platforms automatically reschedule work when a deadline is missed and reorder tasks to account for the new timeline.

 What are the top project management software features?

-• Dashboard: Each employee’s dashboard spells out any assigned tasks and when those projects are due.
+• Dashboard: Each employee’s dashboard lists assigned tasks and their due dates.

-• Scheduling and deadline management: At a glance, a project manager can use the dashboard to assess the work assigned to a team member and properly incorporate new tasks into their daily schedule without overloading them or distracting them from other tasks.
+• Scheduling and deadline management: Project managers can easily assess team members’ workloads via the dashboard and assign new tasks without overloading or distracting them from other assignments.

-• Ability to assign roles: You can add a team member to each task so that everyone knows who is responsible for each portion of the project.
+• Role assignment: Project management software allows leaders to add team members to a task and ensure everyone knows who is responsible for each portion of a project.

-• Collaboration: Project management software has tools to enable remote collaboration and communication among employees.
+• Collaboration: Project management software includes built-in tools to enable remote collaboration and employee communication.

-• File upload: Most platforms include secure file sharing so that team members can easily and safely share key documents, information and assets.
+• File uploads: Most platforms include secure file sharing so team members can easily and safely share key documents, information and assets.

-• Project templates: Many project management programs come with templates you can customize to fit your business’s needs.
+• Project templates: Many project management programs include customizable templates that you can adjust to fit your business’s needs.

 How much does project management software cost?

-• Number of users: Some project management vendors charge on a monthly per-user basis, while others allow different numbers of users for each subscription tier.
+• Number of users: Many project management vendors charge per user monthly, while others allow various user numbers for each subscription tier.

 • Features: Some software offers more functionality for a lower price.